 Making API Calls

-This page explains how to correctly interact with the Authenta API after:
+This page explains how to correctly interact with the Authenta API after you have created an API key.

 You’ll learn how to structure requests, authenticate, upload media using the two-step upload flow, and handle all API responses.